 It won’t be long before we are switching our thermostats to offer us warmer air and make our homes nice and cozy during the colder temps.
-And warmer air equates to drier air that can influence our overall health.
-You may have never thought about monitoring humidity levels inside, or maybe you’re looking to find just the ideal balance.
+And warmer air means drier air that can influence our overall health.
+You may have never thought about monitoring humidity levels inside, or maybe you’re trying to find just the ideal balance.
 We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your family?

 - Budget—There are initial expenses when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
-There are many models that can help meet the needs in your home while sticking to a budget you are comfortable with.
+There are many models that can help meet the needs in your home while adhering to a budget you are comfortable with.

 Each house is different.
 Our team at Stevenson Service Experts can offer you a home health report to help you select which humidifier will work for your home.
 And our assessment will make sure you are getting the best solution to fit your existing HVAC system.
 We want to make sure you can rest comfortably during the colder weather and that you have the support you need to maintain proper indoor air quality.
 You can reach us at 937-503-7896 or check out our online scheduler to make an appointment.